Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Like other types of gluten intolerance, wheat allergies may be associated with certain skin conditions.

-In particular, wheat allergies can often cause hives.
-This is a type of skin rash characterized by itching, redness, and inflammation.
+Wheat allergies can cause hives — a type of skin rash characterized by itching, redness, and inflammation.

-Typically, this reaction sets in shortly after a person eats wheat products and slowly subsides on its own over time.
+Typically, this reaction sets in shortly after eating wheat products and slowly subsides on its own over time.

 2. Digestive issues

-Studies show that people who are allergic to wheat often report experiencing digestive issues, such as:
+Studies show that people allergic to wheat often experience digestive symptoms such as:

 - nausea